bitloyal/react-redux-bcoin/README.md

 This is a bounty app that pays in bitcoin which is designed to help people who have become blocked on a project they're working on.
 It could be useful for a variety of digital media work -- graphic design, copy creation or web development, for example.

 The motivation for building such a system with bitcoin derives from the cryptocurrency's globally consistent value.
 Without a consistent global value for the work, international collaboration tends to be defined more by currency value differences than quality of work.
-Those currency differences are of course an excellent opportunity the people of India and Africa, but it also tends to lock out contributors from established tech hubs.
+Those currency differences are of course an excellent opportunity for the people of India and Africa, but it also tends to lock out contributors from established tech hubs.

 A bitcoin-based bounty app for unblocking projects could potentially highlight the benefits of having a single global currency for some types of work.